Sohel440/Homomorphic-operation/README.md

 - **The Server** performs the desired operation  without decrypting the data.

-- The encrypted result is sent  to the client.
+- The encrypted result is sent back to the client.

 Built with **TenSEAL**, the system supports multiple HE schemes **(BFV, Paillier, CKKS)** for **integer and floating-point** operations, featuring a user-friendly **Tkinter GUI**.